Sanchit-100/Binge_n_Eat/README.md

 # Binge n Eat
 ![Image](resources/Project_logo.png)

+:star:**Please star the repository if you happen to like the project**

 ## Overview
 The project is a prototype of an app named as "Binge n Eat".
 The app allows Cinema lovers to order their food just from their seats during the course of the movie.